Guest post from Ben Klang of Mojo Lingo on the Telecom Apps Ecosystem from a developer’s perspective.

 The good news is that this has finally started to change for the better.
 There are serious Over-The-Top services and Open Source projects available.
 Our favorites are ones like Tropo (telecoms API and PaaS) and Adhearsion (Open Source framework for developing voice apps).
 Others providing interesting telecoms APIs are Twilio, Nexmo and Plivo, and even AT&T. By using these APIs or frameworks, it becomes possible to focus on the business problems and on the application, rather than the byzantine world of raw telephony.

 Even more exciting is the future: Ameche (created by Tropo), a carrier-grade platform for in-call apps, and RingPlus, an MVNO startup, have started making it possible to actually run apps inside the carrier network.
-While these are not yet publicly available, they’re clearly buy xanax over the counter something to keep an eye on.
+While these are not yet publicly available, they’re clearly something to keep an eye on.

 Constrained Human Interfaces